IQMR 2026

 Sarah E. Parkinson is the Aronson Associate Professor of Political Science and International Studies at Johns Hopkins University.
 Her research examines organizational behavior and social change in war- and disaster-affected settings, with a focus on Southwest Asia and North Africa.
 She is the author of Beyond the Lines: Social Networks and Palestinian Militant Organizations in Wartime Lebanon (Cornell University Press, 2023), which won the Routledge Lee Ann Fujii Award for Innovation in the Study of Political Violence and an Honorable Mention for Best Book in Middle East and North Africa Politics from APSA’s Middle East and North Africa Politics Organized Section.
 Parkinson has published award-winning research on militant organizations’ decision-making and internal dynamics, political violence, refugees’ access to healthcare, humanitarian aid, ethics, and research methods.
 Most recently, she has been conducting multi-sited research on disaster preparedness/response and public safety.
 Dr. Parkinson’s scholarship has involved extensive fieldwork in Lebanon, Iraq, and Qatar, as well as shorter engagements in Tunisia, Turkey, and the UAE.
 She is a co-founder and co-convener of the Advancing Research on Conflict Consortium.

 Jaye Seawright is Professor of Political Science at Northwestern University.
-Professor Seawright’s research interests include comparative politics, with an emphasis on democratic backsliding; and methodology, particularly involving multi-method research designs and issues of causal inference.
-She is the author of Multi-Method Social Science: Combining Qualitative and Quantitative Tools and Party-System Collapse: The Roots of Crisis in Peru and Venezuela and the co-author of Billionaires and Stealth Politics and Finding your Social Science Project: The Research Sandbox.
+Professor Seawright’s research interests include comparative politics, with an emphasis on democratic backsliding and the politics of the far right; and methodology, particularly involving multi-method research designs and issues of causal inference.
+She is the author of Multi-Method Social Science: Combining Qualitative and Quantitative Tools and Party-System Collapse: The Roots of Crisis in Peru and Venezuela and the co-author of Billionaires and Stealth Politics and Finding your Social Science Project: The Research Sandbox, and the forthcoming The Practice of Multi-Method Research: Mixing Qualitative and Quantitative Methods.

 Guadalupe Tuñón is an Assistant Professor in the Department of Politics and the School of Public and International Affairs at Princeton University.
 Her research lies at the intersection of comparative politics and political economy, with a regional focus on Latin America.
 She employs a multi-method approach that combines experimental and natural experimental data with archival research.

 David Waldner is Associate Professor in the Department of Politics at the University of Virginia.
 He teaches courses on research design, qualitative methodology, and comparative politics.
 His research interests are the political and economic development of the post-colonial world and qualitative causal inference.
 He is the author of State Building and Late Development, Rethinking the Resource Curse, and multiple articles and chapters on qualitative inference.
-His current book projects are Qualitative Causal Inference & Explanation and American Nation-Building from the American South to Afghanistan: Militarized Democracy Promotion by an Imperfect Democracy.
+His current book, Qualitative Causal Inference and Explanation, will be published by Cambridge University Press in June, 2026.
+His current book project is titled Reconstruction in Comparative Perspective.
 He received his Ph.D. from the University of California, Berkeley.

 Lisa Wedeen is the Mary R. Morton Professor of Political Science and the College and Co-Director of the Chicago Center for Contemporary Theory at the University of Chicago.
 She is also Associate Faculty in Anthropology.
 Her publications include three books: Ambiguities of Domination: Politics, Rhetoric, and Symbols in Contemporary Syria (1999; with a new preface, 2015); Peripheral Visions: Publics, Power, and Performance in Yemen (2008); and Authoritarian Apprehensions: Ideology, Judgment, and Mourning in Syria (2019).
 Among her articles are the following: “Conceptualizing ‘Culture’: Possibilities for Political Science” (2002); “Concepts and Commitments in the Study of Democracy” (2004); “Ethnography as an Interpretive Enterprise” (2009); “Reflections on Ethnographic Work in Political Science” (2010); “Ideology and Humor in Dark Times: Notes from Syria” (2013); and “Scientific Knowledge, Liberalism, and Empire: American Political Science in the Modern Middle East” (2016).
 She is the recipient of the David Collier Mid-Career Achievement Award and an NSF fellowship.
 For Authoritarian Apprehensions, she received the American Political Science Association’s Charles Taylor Book Award (2020), sponsored by the Interpretative Methodologies and Methods group; the APSA’s inaugural Middle East and North Africa Politics Section’s best book award (2020); the IPSA award for Concept Analysis in Political Science (2021); and the Gordon J. Laing Award, given annually for the book that brings the most distinction to the University of Chicago Press (2022).
 She is currently completing an edited volume with Joseph Masco entitled Conspiracy/Theory (Duke University Press); a coedited Oxford University Handbook with Prathama Banerjee, Dipesh Chakrabarty, and Sanjay Seth, tentatively entitled Reimagining Cosmopolitanism (Oxford University Press); and, with Aarjen Glas and Jessica Soedirgo, the interpretive methods part of an Oxford University Handbook on Methodological Pluralism in Political Science (edited by Janet Box-Steffensmeier et al.).
 Wedeen is making plans for another ethnography in the Middle East.